Share on Facebook

 This is a case summary regarding the wrongful conviction of Raymond Lee Jennings for second degree murder in California.
 He is currently incarcerated at Corcoran state prison in California.
 The case was featured in the 2010 Dateline NBC episode, The Girl With the Blue Mustang, profiling the February 2000 murder of 18 year-old Michelle O'Keefe (photo).
-I would urge you to print out this summary and the accompanying map and read it fully to get an in-depth understanding of the injustice that has been done in the case.
+Please look closely at this summary and the accompanying photos and map to get an in-depth understanding of the injustice that has been done in the case.

 The initial facts you need to know about this case are:

 - There is no physical or forensic evidence linking Jennings to the crime.

 - DNA from blood found under the victim’s fingernails excludes Jennings as the contributor.